CONSULTING PLANNERS OF MASSACHUSETTS

 Read the full commentary on Arts Fuse.
 Mark Favermann is Associate Editor of The Arts Fuse and publishes articles regularly.

-• Tuesday, August 17, 2021 5:50 PM | Anonymous
+• Tuesday, August 17, 2021 5:50 PM | Deleted user

 The City of Salem, Salem Preservation Partners and the Newport Restoration Foundation are hosting a two-day workshop Sept.
 13 and 14 on addressing climate change impacts to historic buildings, landscapes and neighborhoods.